 7. Difficult to Adjust Workspace to Match Work Load:

 Once the cubicles are ready, it becomes difficult to add or reduce the dimensions of the cubicles as per changes in the workload.

 For example, if any organization following the cellular pattern office, decides to expand, then it becomes nearly impossible to cram extra space for the additional employees taken in order to match work pressure.

 8. It’s tougher for the Junior Employees to approach Senior Managers:

-An open layout offers an ambiance of equality and senior managers are easily accessible to the junior employees in case they need any suggestion or help.
+An open layout offers an ambiance of equality and senior managers are easily accessible to the junior employees in case they need any suggestions or help.

-But in the case of cellular layout, it becomes really problematic to build a comfortable and approachable environment amongst all the staff as managers or supervisors are generally disconnected from the junior employees by separate cubicles.
+But in the case of cellular layout, it becomes really problematic to build a comfortable and approachable environment amongst all the staff as managers or supervisors generally disconnect from the junior employees by separate cubicles.

 This causes invisible discrimination amongst the junior and senior employees, making it tough for the juniors to approach their seniors.